 There’s no other coffee shop that represents the spirit of Madison like Bradbury’s.
 Located just off Capitol Square (or “the square”), Bradbury’s serves a rotating selection of coffees from roasters like Phil & Sebastian, Ritual, and Sweet Bloom, with Ruby Coffee serving as its anchor roaster.

-I go to Bradbury’s for the coffee, but I stay for the food.
-Bradbury’s makes all of their food and pastries in-house, including a sweet and savory scone that changes daily and seasonal crepes.
+I go to Bradbury’s for their extremely good coffee, but I stay for the food.
+Bradbury’s makes all of their food and baked goods in-house, including a sweet and savory scone that changes daily and seasonal crepes.
 The crepes are designed to highlight peak produce — a tomato, mozzarella, and basil crepe with a balsamic reduction made a very quick appearance on the menu (according to their IG stories, the crepe was available for “the week where tomatoes taste good”) and the menu changes based on what’s in season.

 1408 Williamson Street; Madison, Wisconsin 53703